aitorias/learning/typescript/courses/understanding-typescript/theory/typescript-basics-and-basic-types.md

 favoriteActivities = ["Sports", 1]; // Will throw an error
 ```

-When accessing to each element of the Array, TypeScript will know that each element of the Array will be of the type assigned to that Array.
+When accessing to each element of the Array, TypeScript will know that each element of the Array will be of the **type assigned to that Array**.
 For example, If we have an Array of strings, TypeScript will know that each value will be a string, and it lets to access all methods of the 'string' type.

 ```js
 // When accessing the array of string, TypeScript will infer that each element of that Array will be an string.
 So TypeScript will know that each value will be a string, and it lets to access all methods of the 'string' type.